Help center support eXpress

 Unread Message Badge on App Icon Despite All Messages Being Read

-• Log in to the messaging console on the corporate server (CTS/ECTS): dpl --dc exec messaging ./bin/messaging remote_console or: docker exec -it {messaging_container} ./bin/messaging remote_console
+• Log in to the messaging console on the corporate server (

 Web App Stops Sending Notifications After Some Time

 In some browsers, you can prevent the inactive tab with the web app from "sleeping" after some time, so notifications continue to arrive.
-In some browsers, this can only be disabled for all tabs at once—avoid doing this if the computer has limited RAM.
+Sometimes, this can only be disabled for all tabs at once—avoid doing this if the computer has limited RAM.

 Browser How to Disable Automatic Tab Unloading